matercomus/BScP_jupyterhub_env/README.md

 In the file tree, you will see /work directory.
 This directory is private for your user and is persistent meaning you can save your work and come back later

 Inside /work there is also /shared_data.
-This is a read-only folder that is accessible to all users and is used to share files to all users.
+This read-only folder is accessible to all users and is used to share files with all users.
 You can copy these files into your /work directory to save and edit.

+While in /shared_data, you may also clone [BScP_NBs](https://github.com/matercomus/BScP_NBs) which is a set of notebooks that demonstrates how to use jupyter notebooks and the Knowledge Engine to create solutions for Heterogeneous IoT data and IoT interoperability.